cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/get-v1-containers-consumers.rst

         ]
       }

-**Example: Get consumers for container with offset and limit parameters JSON response**
+**Example: Retrieve consumers for container with offset and limit parameters, JSON response**

 .. code::